 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-Methods to restore .sage files encrypted by Sage 2.2 ransomware
+Methods to restore files encrypted by Sage 2.2 ransomware

 Workaround 1: Use file recovery software